Steve's start in the law

 Reimagining the modern law firm

 Over the past 6 years, The People's Law Firm has provided substantial legal muscle to the movements for systemic change.
-The Firm has fought for accountability on behalf of countless survivors of police violence, and has stood in solidarity with the movements to reform our unjust and inequitable systems.
+The Firm has fought for accountability on behalf of countless survivors of police violence, and has stood in solidarity with the movements to reform our unjust and inequitable systems, with specific focus on the Movement for Black Lives.
 We continue to do so today.

 Arizona (admitted in 2004)